Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 Insider takes the helm at industrial relations

-Cyril Morris, who used to be a production worker at the Triumph plant, gave up his convener-ship some time before he was appointed to the company.
-When he was a member of the shop stewards’ committee he was generally regarded as a moderate.
+Cyril Morris, who used to be a production worker at the Triumph plant, gave up his role a Convener some time before he was appointed to the company.
+When he was a member of the BLTUC, he was generally regarded as a moderate.
 British Leyland said that, with his background, Mr Morris would be a useful addition to Triumph’s industrial relations team.

 He had already taken up his post, but was not yet actively engaged in negotiations, with his former union colleagues.